CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 we will see that there is *no general answer* to this question.
-However, we can answer the question often enough to make a compiler that works for most of the code that someone will want to write, and might time out when they do something extremely odd, but won't ever produce incorrect results.
+However, we can answer the question often enough to make a compiler that works for most of the code that someone will want to write, and might time out when they do something extremely odd, but won't ever report that a program type checks when it should not.
+Generally, it is far better for a type checker to falsely report that a valid program is invalid than it is for a type checker to falsely report than an invalid program is valid, if one has to choose!

 Spoiler alert: Most of this tutorial will in fact be dedicated to judging when two types are "equivalent."